A-N-M-Noor/LazyGo_WRO2025/instructions/README.md

 ```
 pip3 install -r requirements.txt
 ```
-If pip3 refuses to install the packages, use this command
+If pip3 refuses to install the packages, use this command (Only on the Pi.
+Ideally you would want to create a virtual environment if you're doing this on your everyday device)
 ```
 pip3 install -r requirements.txt --break-system-packages
 ```